How to Install OXID eShop with Apache on Ubuntu Linux

 sudo systemctl restart apache2.service

 Then open your browser and browse to the server domain name.
-You should see OXID eShop setup wizard complete.
+You should see the OXID eShop setup wizard complete.
 Please follow the wizard carefully.

 http://example.com/

-Then follow the on-screen instructions.
+Then, follow the on-screen instructions.
 Verify that all requirements are met before continuing.

 Next, select your location and language and continue.